Use trusted profiles as foundation for secure cloud environments

 Trusted profile with compute resource

-To put theory into praxis, you are going to authorize a containerized app to perform tasks in an IBM Cloud account.
+To put theory into practice, you are going to authorize a containerized app to perform tasks in an IBM Cloud account.
 The app is deployed to a Kubernetes cluster.
 It serves as compute resource which is going to be used to establish trust to use the trusted profile.
 You can perform all the following steps in a web browser with multiple open tabs.
 Make sure to leave the browser tabs open as instructed.

 For security reasons, the app is operating in a read-only mode.
 It tries to gather a list of your deployed resources.
 You will assign privileges to the app which determine which resources it can read.
 Moreover, you will deploy the app in a way, so that it is accessible from within the Kubernetes cluster only, not from the public internet.